sigilante/duo/G-trees.md

 ![](binary-tree-lark.png)

 Lark notation can locate a position in a tree of any size.
-However, it is most commonly used to grab the head or tail of a cell, e.g. in the _type spear_:
+However, it is most commonly used to grab the head or tail of a cell, e.g. in the _type spear_ (on which [more later](./L2-struct.md)):

 ```hoon
 -:!>('hello Mars')